Updated: May 28, 2021

 Manage your cashflow.

 Find ways to lower your expenses.
 Seek opportunities to increase your income.
 But among these two, focus first on controlling your spending because that’s easier to do.

 Most often, this requires telling your family in the Philippines that you’d have to send less money.
 It helps to know exactly how much they need to live comfortably, so you can send only the necessary amount.

 When it comes to earning more, explore income opportunities that are immediately available to you.
-Usual options are to take on a second job, to work extra hours, to do a sideline business, or to become an online freelancer.
+Usual options are to take on a second job, work extra hours, do a sideline business, or become an online freelancer.

 Learn to say “No”.

 Be prudent when lending money to relatives, friends, and other OFWs.
 Imagine and assume that they won’t ever pay you back.
 If this worst-case scenario is not okay with you or it will affect your finances drastically, then just say “No.”

 Moreover, say “No” to your family who’s asking you to buy unnecessary stuff or pay for something unimportant.
 Say “No” to buying that iPhone or flat-screen TV, and say “No” to spending for the town fiesta or the family reunion.

 It will be painful to deny your loved ones of something they want.
 But working abroad for several more years because you can’t get out of debt will be more painful — both for you and your loved ones.
 So sacrifice now, and avoid more pain later.